 But to think that not long ago horrendous abuses like Sahar’s would have provoked no comment is outrageous.
 You have to wonder why women’s plight has been invisible for so long.
 And whether Afghanistan is alone in its blindness.

 Women must be poorly valued for such abuses to go on without remark: mere property to be sold off, to make money off of, to beat when “disobedient,” to be stoned as spectator sport.
 And in some cases, to be tortured like lab rats.

 When that is all you’ve known your whole life, when this world seems normal to all around you, who can fully see the horror?

 Yet America isn’t always so different.
 Many still blame rape victims for their rape, and many victims still fear coming forward.
 Battering victims may be blamed for their abuse.
 Bullied spouses may feel shamed and cover up — and cover for their partners.
-Half of the teens who were surveyed in the Boston Public Health Commission’s Start Strong Initiative poll believe Rihanna should be blamed for the beating Chris Brown meted out.

-The world is changing in Afghanistan.
+The world may be changing in Afghanistan.